 The Montana Department of Revenue manages state income tax in Montana.
 Montana DOR’s tax help number is 1-406-444-6900, and you can reach the DOR from 8 a.m. to 5 p.m.
 Monday through Thursday, and 9 a.m. to 5 p.m. on Fridays.
 The department is closed on weekends and state holidays.
 You can also ask state income tax questions via the DOR contact form.

 Filing and payment deadline

-Montana’s Tax Day is the same as the deadline for filing your federal income tax return — April 15.
+While this year is a bit different, Montana’s Tax Day is generally April 15, the same as the deadline for filing your federal income tax return.
 If the 15th falls on a Sunday or holiday, the deadline may be extended.

 Montana recognizes these filing statuses: